DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-02-You_saved_them_but_you_almost_died.md

 "Tell me you can do something," Lina said.

-Jason's mind raced.
+Adrenaline burned through Jason's fatigue from the day.
+His mind raced.
 The scaffold.
 The weight.
 The resonance of stressed metal and failing structure.

 "I can try.
 But I've never done anything this big."